emcdaniel1624/ai-regex-generator/README.md

 # Regex AI

-Regex AI is a tool for generating Regex patterns from natural language.
+Regex AI is a tool for generating Regex patterns from natural language built on GPT3.
 To get started try entering a prompt as shown below!

 ![Snag_c78ee](https://user-images.githubusercontent.com/61338150/215813614-a26c376a-64bd-4df8-b05c-4f7392505241.png)